Towards Reliable Generation of Executable Workflows by Foundation Models: Threats to the Validity

 \subsection{Threats to Construct Validity}

-These threats pertain to the extent to which our measurements are correctly captured.
-In the empirical study of defects, there is a risk that the identified $18$ defect types may not capture all relevant defects comprehensively.
-Despite our best efforts to identify all possible defect types through extensive manual analysis, we acknowledge that some rare or context-specific defects may remain unidentified.
-As this represents the first systematic initiative to categorize these defects, we believe our work establishes a crucial foundation, and the identified defect types may serve as an initial framework that opens avenues for future research to refine, expand, and validate the taxonomy.
+These threats concern whether our measurements capture the intended concepts.
+In the empirical study of defects, the identified \rev{$20$} defect types may still miss rare or context-specific defects.
+Although we conduct extensive manual analysis, we acknowledge that the taxonomy may not be fully exhaustive.
+Because this is the first systematic effort to categorize these defects, we position the taxonomy as an initial framework that future studies can refine, expand, and validate.